KalpeshC28/FoodMood/README.md

 ---

-**The FoodWish application is now fully functional with both backend and frontend running! 🚀**
+**The FoodMood application is now fully functional with both backend and frontend running! 🚀**

 Access the app at: **http://localhost:3000**